holehouse-lab/shephard-colab/readme.md

 This notebook provides an example for how to parse the complex protein headers of uniprot FASTA files and extract the proteins associated gene name.
 This example demonstrates how to:

- * Read in a uniprot FASTA using SHEPHARD.APIs
+ * Read in a UniProt FASTA using the `shephard.api.uniprot` module
- * Parse FASTA header annotated as protein name
+ * Parse the UniProt FASTA header when annotated as a protein name
  * Add protein attribute
  * Write protein attributes using SHEPHARD interfaces
  * Read in protein attributes using SHEPHARD interfaces

 ##### Google-Colab: [add_callable_attributes](https://colab.research.google.com/drive/1NwZJ9PWOy5B-XILBdX1Mo7L06NEq5ZtY?usp=sharing)

 This notebook provides an example for how to use associated attributes to save functions and call them later in analysis.

-In this example a lambda function is saved as proteome attribute which allows one to call the attribute and pass a protein length to identify the what percentile the in protein legnth is in in the proteome.
+In this example, a lambda function is saved as proteome attribute which allows one to call the attribute and pass a protein length to identify the what percentile the in protein length is in in the proteome.
 This example demonstrates how to:

- * Read in a uniprot FASTA using SHEPHARD.APIs
+ *  Read in a UniProt FASTA using the `shephard.api.uniprot` module
- * Generate an array comprised of protein lengths in proteome
+ * Generate an array comprised of protein lengths in the proteome
  * Save a lambda function as proteome attribute
- * Get the value of a parameter at a specific percentile relitive to the proteome
+ * Get the value of a parameter at a specific percentile relative to the proteome
- * Call a proteome attribute and pass it an intput
+ * Call a proteome attribute and pass it an input